mnemnk/mnemnk.github.io/src/routes/guide/installation/+page.md

 Specify an empty directory (folder) as the Mnemnk Directory.
 The following three directories will be created there:

-- agent_flows: Where agent flows are saved.
+- agent_flows: Where agent flows are saved
-- agents: Place agents here.
+- agents: Place custom agents here
-- data: Where the database and screenshots are saved.
+- data: Where the database and screenshots are saved

 :::warning
-Directories in cloud storage (OneDrive, iCloud, etc.) are not recommended.
+Do not use directories in cloud storage (OneDrive, iCloud, etc.).
-Database files might be corrupted.
+In the worst case, database files might get corrupted.
 :::

+After specifying the directory, you can leave the other settings at their defaults.
+Click "Save" and close Mnemnk App.
+When you restart it, the three directories mentioned above will be created in your specified location.

 <Expansion title="Other Settings (Optional)" showIcon={false}>

 ### Auto Start

-When enabled, Mnemnk App will automatically start when you login.
+When enabled, Mnemnk App will automatically start when you login to your system.

 ### Shortcut Keys

-- Global Shortcut: Shortcut to invoke Mnemnk App.
+- Global Shortcut: Shortcut to invoke Mnemnk App
-- Fullscreen: Full-screen display
+- Fullscreen: Toggle full-screen display
 - Screenshot Only: Hide information in the daily view.
-The space key is set by default.
+The space key is set by default
-- Search: Go to the search page
+- Search: Open the search page

 ### Thumbnail Width / Height

 The size of thumbnails used in the daily page.
-If only one is specified, the aspect ratio of the image will be preserved.
-The default is `Height = 36`.
+If only one dimension is specified, the image's aspect ratio will be maintained.
+If not specified, the default height is 36.

 ### Day Start Hour

 Set what hour should be considered the start of a day on the daily page.
 The default is 0 (12:00 am).
-Night owls might find that with the default setting, late-night work is split between two days, so it's good to set this according to your bedtime.
+For night owls, the default setting may split late-night work between two days, so it's good to set this according to your bedtime.

-If you change this setting, click Reindex YMD to reindex past data.
-(Don't close the app for a while after clicking.)
+(If you want to change past data as well, click Reindex YMD)

 </Expansion>

 ## Summary

-In this page, we learned how to install, set up, and run Mnemnk App.
+In this page, we explained how to install, launch, and run Mnemnk App.

-If you want to use Mnemnk as a lifelogging tool, please proceed to install the [Lifelogging Agents](/guide/lifelogging-agents).